brianteeter/ruby-weather-app/README.md

 ## Caching

 The app will cache weather for a locale for up to 30 minutes.
-The cachine for this app uses specific latitude and longitude coordinates for its caching.
-This differed from the initiall requested requirements which requested caching using ZIP codes.
+The caching for this app uses specific latitude and longitude coordinates for its caching.

+This differs from the initial requested requirements which requested caching using ZIP codes.
 The reason for deviating is that international addresses don't always have ZIP codes - but the do always have latitude and longitude.
+A potential weakness of this approach is that a "near" address won't necessarily hit the cache.
+For example, two addresses in the same town will have different lat/longs but may have different zip codes.
+This could be addressed with geofencing or other techniques but was not addressed in this simple example.

 ## Note